neilchvz/infrastructure-portfolio/proactive-monitoring/throughput-monitoring/README.md

 - 24x7 clients needed automated on-call paging when alerts fired outside business hours.
 Manual ticket creation defeated the purpose.

-The goal was a **proactive, site-aware monitoring system** that could detect ISP degradation before clients noticed it, route alerts to the right place automatically, and page the on-call tech for critical clients, with zero manual handling between alert and ticket.
+The goal was a **proactive, site-aware throughput monitoring system** that could detect ISP degradation before clients noticed it, route alerts to the right place automatically, and page the on-call tech for critical clients, with zero manual handling between alert and ticket.